Email Warmup

 woodpecker website screnshot

-• Woodpecker users who want warm-up built into their outbound workflow
+Best for: Woodpecker users who want warm-up built into their outbound workflow.

-• Woodpecker offers a warm-up add-on that's powered by Mailivery, so you can warm up inboxes without adding a separate warm-up tool to your stack.
+Woodpecker offers a warm-up add-on that's powered by Mailivery, so you can warm up inboxes without adding a separate tool to your stack.

 Pricing:

-• Each plan includes certain amount of free warm-ups
+• Each plan includes a certain number of free warm-ups

 • Additional warm-up at $5/month per mailbox